 Non-operative: Closed acute injuries with or without fractures can be managed with 6-8 weeks of extension splinting at the DIP joint, followed by gentle active flexion ROM.

-A 2004 Cochrane review found insufficient evidence to support using any particular splint when treating mallet injuries; all achieve similar outcomes.
+A 2004 Cochrane review found insufficient evidence to support the use of any particular splint when treating mallet injuries; all achieved similar outcomes.
 However, patient compliance is vital to a successful outcome.

 Operative: Open injuries are treated by surgical repair.